Is Distilled Water Safe To Drink? Uses, Benefits, Risks

 • Removes 99.99% of dissolved solids and bacteria

-• No extra sodium
+• Contains no extra sodium

 • Prevents the development of scales on appliances

-• Reduces waterborne diseases from occurring
+• Reduces the risk of waterborne diseases

 • Reduces the risk of consumption of harmful chemicals